 - 1 cup dried cranberries or Craisins

 - Preheat oven to 325º.
-Line baking sheets with parchment and set aside.
+Line baking sheets with parchment and set them aside.

 - Add the dry ingredients and mix on low till just combined.
 Then mix in oats and cranberries.

-- Using a small cookie disher, scoop out 2 teaspoons worth of dough.
+- Using a medium cookie disher, scoop out 1 ⅓ tablespoons worth of dough.
 Roll into spheres if needed, then place on prepared baking sheets and flatten slightly with the palm of your hand.

-- Bake about 8 minutes.
-Cool on baking sheet while the next batch bakes, then remove to cooling rack.
+- Bake for about 10-12 minutes.
+If making 6 giant cookies, bake for 20 minutes.
+If using a small cookie scoop, bake for 18 minutes.
+Cool on the baking sheet while the next batch bakes, then remove to cooling rack.